-There are three popular options for roof over materials.
-These are aluminum, asphalt shingles and rubber membranes.
-There are pros and cons to each of these materials.
-An aluminum roof over is fairly easy to do and offers great benefits in terms of structural integrity, but it's a more expensive option.
-An asphalt shingles roof over is very cheap and offers a traditional, appealing look to a mobile home, but it can have issues in terms of leaking and excess weight.
-A rubber (sometimes called TPO) membrane roof over is fairly cheap and highly energy efficient, but it may offer a shorter lifespan for the roof.
-You can choose the roof over material based on your budget and other considerations, such as the mobile home's general climate.
+There are three popular options for roof-over materials — aluminum, asphalt shingles and rubber membranes — and there are pros and cons to each of these materials.
+An aluminum roof over is fairly easy to install and offers great benefits in terms of structural integrity, but it's a more expensive option.
+An asphalt shingle roof-over is cheap and offers a traditional, appealing look to a mobile home, but it can have issues in terms of leaking and excess weight.
+A rubber (sometimes called TPO) membrane roof-over is fairly cheap and highly energy efficient, but it may offer a shorter lifespan for the roof.
+You can choose the roof over material based on your budget and other considerations, such as the general climate.

 How To Increase a Mobile Home’s Roof Pitch

-It's recommended to purchase a roof over kit when trying to increase your mobile home's roof pitch.
-This will come with all the necessary materials, including frame or trusses.
+It's recommended to purchase a roof-over kit when trying to increase your mobile home's roof pitch.
+This will come with all the necessary materials, including framing or trusses.
 Each kit will have specific instructions according to building materials, mobile home size and desired angle of roof pitch.